 - Volleyball (Men's & Women's)

 We have part time coaches in a further 15 sports.
 The difference that a professional structure can make to the development of student athletes should not be underestimated.
 We are a British Rowing Performance Centre, we have First Class County Cricket status, Tennis Foundation University Performance Centre status, English Lacrosse High Performance status and British Fencing Centre status.
-In addition to univeristy leagues, teams compete in the England Hockey National League, the British Basketball League and boast a host of rowers, fencers and lacrosse players who compete at an international level on an annual basis.
+In addition to university leagues, teams compete in the England Hockey National League, the British Basketball League, the National Volleyball League and the Women's Football Super League and boast a host of rowers, fencers and lacrosse players who compete at an international level on an annual basis.
 On average we help to develop over 30 student athletes, across over 15 sports, who compete at international level each academic year.
-Current examples of students that competed at senior international level in 2010/11 include Kira Roberts (Fencing), Holly Colvin (Cricket) and Sandra Hyslop (Canoeing).
+Current examples of students that competed at senior international level recently include Gemma Collis (Fencing), Heather Kerr (Women's Rugby) and Dan Robson (Canoeing).

 The performance sport athlete support structure is also extensive.
 Students can access a wide range of services including strength and conditioning, injury support, nutritional guidance and lifestyle management support.
 We work closely with sport national governing bodies to ensure that the university’s basketball, cricket, fencing, lacrosse, rowing and tennis programmes are delivered in conjunction with the respective national organisations.
 Few institutions more seamlessly, successfully and consistently combine sporting and academic excellence.